EmmanuelVinicius/EmmanuelVinicius/README.md

  - ✍🏻 Medium Writer - Just started...
  - 👷🏽‍♂️ Setting up my tech blog ﹣ will be ready soon...

+&nbsp;&nbsp;&nbsp;&nbsp;I really enjoy learning new things, new tools and new languages.
+My focus is always learn the basement of programming, the main logic.
+This way, I will know what I'm doing and what I want to do.
+Eventually a new paradigm will bring new possibilities, but learning the base will always give you strenght to program everywhere.
+<br />So here is some thing that I've learned...

 <hr>
 <h2 align="center">Languages, Frameworks and Tools 🔥</h2>